eesilas/unihiker-docs/docs/wiki/LanguageReference/Part2PinPong/DigitalIOAndAnlogIO/4_Analog_Output_PWM_.md

 # -*- coding: utf-8 -*-

 #Experimental effect: Using PWM wave to control LED breathing light
-#Wiring: Use a Windows or Linux computer to connect a blank board, and P21 to connect an LED light module
+#Wiring: Use a Windows or Linux computer to connect a UNIHIKER, and P21 to connect an LED light module
 import time
 from pinpong.board import Board,Pin,PWM #Import PWM class to achieve analog output